Our final news roundup and information overload hour.

 Am I wrong in my assumption?

-Well, my phone's been lighting up of how well he did with the U.K. Prime Minister.
+Well, my phone's been lighting up how well he did with the UK prime minister.

-My phone lit up and how he's a nice stock.
+My phone lit up and how he's a nice doc.

 My phone lights up with Republican friends saying, you know what?

-Despite all of the rhetoric, these bipartisan bills he keeps passing on infrastructure and the Chips and Science Act, the bipartisan work he did on gun legislation reform and around the debt ceiling make me feel maybe he's done a little bit better job than some of the things that we have.
+Despite all of the rhetoric, These bipartisan bills he keeps passing on infrastructure and the Chips and Science Act, the bipartisan work he did on gun legislation reform and around the debt ceiling make me feel maybe he's done a little bit better job than somebody else.

 He's not able to run.